Towpath murders: 31 May 1953

-At 10 a.m. on 31 May, Reed and Songhurst ate breakfast after Reed had redressed into a yellow buttoned cardigan, dark blue serge trousers and black block heeled shoes; they then returned to Songhurst's home, where Barbara changed from her dancing clothing into a tartan shirt, blue jeans and a distinctive waist-high, wide black belt with a large clasp buckle before informing her mother she and Reed intended to cycle to Brighton.
-That afternoon, the girls returned to Reed's home before—at approximately 7:15 p.m.—cycling to a section of the River Thames towpath between Teddington Lock and Petersham, where several teenagers both knew were camping on the opposite side of the river.
+At 10 a.m. on 31 May, Reed and Songhurst ate breakfast after Reed had redressed into a yellow buttoned cardigan, dark blue serge trousers, white socks and black block-heeled shoes; they then returned to Songhurst's home, where Barbara changed from her dancing clothing into a short grey jacket, tartan shirt, blue jeans, a distinctive waist-high, wide black belt with a large clasp buckle, white socks and black shoes before informing her mother she and Reed intended to cycle to Brighton.
+That afternoon, the girls returned to Reed's home before—at approximately 7:15 p.m.—cycling to a section of the River Thames towpath between Teddington Lock and Petersham, where several teenagers they both knew were camping on the opposite side of the river.
 The two spent several hours at this location, with the final ninety minutes including a game of Catch and Kiss.

 Reed and Songhurst left their friends at approximately 11:10 p.m.
-As Songhurst's new bicycle was not fitted with lighting, one of the male campers lent her his cycle lamp.
-Several campers watched the friends cycle in the direction of Teddington Lock, where they were to cross an iron bridge en route to their homes.
+As Songhurst's new bicycle was not fitted with lighting, one of the male campers, Peter Warren, lent her his cycle lamp; both girls agreed to return the lamp the following day.
+Several campers then watched the friends cycle in the direction of Teddington Lock, where they were to cross an iron bridge en route to their homes.
 The last individuals to see the girls alive were a young courting couple sitting alongside the towpath.